molarmanful/ESMin/README.md

-# foes-6
+# FOES-6
-Function-Only Javascript ES6.
-It's sort of like ES6 - but using only functions.
+Function-Only ES6.
+It is a language attempts to simplify ES6 significantly and improve its code-golfing abilities.

+## Other Notes
+Included is a parser, written in ES6.
+Language documentation will be added to the wiki.